Jason-fos/JLF-construction-service/README.md

 #### Returning User
 5. As a returning user, I want to contact the company.
-6. As a returnign user, I want to arrange a quote.
+6. As a returning user, I want to arrange a quote.

 #### Site Owner
 7. As the site owner, I want users to be able to contact us easily.